|FIRE LAPPING a Bad or Fouled Rifle Barrel|

 Here you push/pull until the resistance has diminished, push the lap partly out again and smear more compound.
 Repeat this procedure until your arms get tired.
 You can recast another lap OR with the lap just inside the muzzle, with a brass rod that has a squared off end, poke in in on top of the lap and rap it hard with a hammer, expanding it.
 Do your push/pull thing again.
 This method has been used for years, but is time consuming.
 Fire lapping just as effective, OR MORESO and it is a lot faster.

 Previous Usage That Convinced Me ; This Fire Lapping was not my idea, and has been around for at least 20 years.
-My introduction to it was when I was running a full time gunsmithing shop and warranty for 8 major firearms companies.
-Through advertising, I read about it being offered in a Kit Form, but the process was being kept pretty mum.
+My introduction to it was when I owned and was running a full time gunsmithing shop that included being a regional warranty repair center for 8 major firearms companies.
+Through advertising, I read about Fire Lapping being offered in a Kit Form, but the process was being kept pretty mum.
 After studying the what the advertisers listed, I simply applied the method using my existing material.

 Of the gun manufacturers that I was warranty for, only one was prone to inaccuracy with complaining customers.
 This was Weatherby.
 Now as a warranty center, we were bound to what the factory would allow us to do.
 Their guarantee was (1) group size was guaranteed to be no more than 2" at 100 yards.
-(2) There had to be stock pressure from the forearm to the barrel of 6#-8#.
+(2) There HAD TO BE STOCK PRESSUE from the forearm to the barrel of 6#-8#.
 Which meant NO FREE FLOATING, otherwise we voided the customer's warranty.

 Two inch group ??
-Most modern rifles will produce closer to 1# or less.
+Most modern rifles will produce closer to 1" or less.
 Forend pressure ??
-This may have been OK in dry climates, but here in Washington State, no matter how well the stock is sealed, and with Weatherby trying to use a more fancy wood, stocks warp.
+This may have been OK in dry climates like the southern SW, but here in Washington State, no matter how well the stock is sealed (unless it is synthetic), and with Weatherby trying to use a more fancy wood, these stocks do warp.